Nelson-Gon/urlfix/README.md

 `urlfix` aims to find all outdated URLs in a given file and fix them.

+**Features List**

+- [x] Commandline and programmer-friendly modes.

+- [x] Replace outdated URLs/links in a single file

+- [x] Replace outdated URLs/links in a directory

+- [x] Replace outdated URLs/links in the same file or in the same files in a directory i.e inplace.

+- [x] Replace files in nested directories
+- [ ] Replace files in sub-nested directories

 **Supported file formats**

 `urlfix` fixes URLs given a file of the following types: